 Mitigation - Normally the club is not used when there is ice and snow on the ground.
 Temporary warning signs are available for use in icy weather Members are required to make their own assessment before using the facilities.
 Children under the age of 16 must be supervised by an adult or coach at all times on the premises.

-Action required

-The kitchen has been redecorated and the notice boards need to be reinstated

 Risk 4 - Injury whilst carrying out ground maintenance.